sheetdb/slate/source/includes/_other.md

 # Other

+## Value Render Option

+To your GET (get and search) requests, you can add optional `mode` parameter.
+It controls how values should be rendered in the output, as described in the following:

+`FORMATTED_VALUE` (default) - Values will be calculated & formatted in the reply according to the cell's formatting.
+Formatting is based on the spreadsheet's locale, not the requesting user's locale.
+For example, if A1 is 1.23 and A2 is =A1 and formatted as currency, then A2 would return "$1.23".

+`UNFORMATTED_VALUE` - Values will be calculated, but not formatted in the reply.
+For example, if A1 is 1.23 and A2 is =A1 and formatted as currency, then A2 would return the number 1.23.

+`FORMULA` - Values will not be calculated.
+The reply will include the formulas.
+For example, if A1 is 1.23 and A2 is =A1 and formatted as currency, then A2 would return "=A1".

 ## Value Input Option

 To your POST, PUT and PATCH (create and update) requests, you can add optional `mode` parameter.
 It controls whether input strings are parsed or not, as described in the following: